Creative Freedom was established in 2018 to change the conversation about mental health in the cultural sector

 We have developed a manifesto for mental health in conversation with people in the arts, cultural and creative sectors and have launched a simple framework for organisations that want to seize the initiative and take positive action.

-At the centre of the manifesto is a commitment to providing a Mental Health First Aider in every creative workplace in the UK.
+At the centre of the manifesto is a commitment to providing wellbeing support and training a Mental Health First Aider in every creative workplace in the UK.

 Whilst physical first aid is mandatory in UK workplaces, training on how to spot the signs and symptoms of mental ill-health is seriously lacking.
 We think this is wrong.